Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Admission is 550 yen for adults (high school age and older) and 270 yen for elementary and junior high students.
-Opening hours are 9:00–17:00, with last entry at 16:30.
-Late afternoon is more likely to be backlit, so if you want to photograph facial expressions, morning through midday tends to be easier.
-If you feel unsteady on your feet, choosing the handrail side and walking slowly is safer.
+A. Admission is 550 yen for adults and high school students, and 270 yen for elementary and junior high school students.
+Opening hours are 9:00 to 17:00, with last entry at 16:30.
+Late afternoon often brings backlight, so if you want to photograph the facial expressions clearly, morning to midday is easier.

-A. From Usuki IC on the Higashi-Kyushu Expressway, it’s about 5 minutes toward Notsu as a rough guide, and there is parking for about 100 cars.
-On rainy days the stone steps can be slippery, so shoes with deep tread can feel easier to walk in.
-Having some coins can also help you avoid delays at shops or vending machines and keep your visit flowing smoothly.
+A. From Usuki IC on the Higashi-Kyushu Expressway, it is about 5 minutes toward Notsu, and there is parking for about 100 cars.
+On rainy days, the stone steps can be slippery, so shoes with deep tread are easier to walk in.
+Having some coins ready also makes it easier to use the shop or vending machines without interrupting your visit.

-A. The Usuki Stone Buddhas are a group of cliff-carved Buddha images (magai-butsu) and are designated as a National Treasure.
-Up close, you can also see traces of chipping and weathering, so viewing the whole first and then focusing on the faces can help you feel the “layers of time.”
-Taking a quick photo of the on-site signboards also makes it easier to confirm the route during your visit.
+A. The Usuki Stone Buddhas are a group of cliff-carved Buddha statues designated as a National Treasure.
+Up close, you can still see traces of chipping and weathering, so looking at the whole site first and then focusing on the facial expressions makes it easier to feel the passage of time.

 Nearby Recommended Spots